-Valsartan and hydrochlorothiazide tablets are combination of valsartan, an angiotensin II receptor blocker (ARB) and hydrochlorothiazide (HCTZ), a diuretic.
+Valsartan and hydrochlorothiazide tablet is the combination tablet of valsartan, an angiotensin II receptor blocker (ARB) and hydrochlorothiazide (HCTZ), a diuretic.
 Valsartan and hydrochlorothiazide tablets are indicated for the treatment of hypertension, to lower blood pressure:

-- In patients not adequately controlled with monotherapy (1) - As initial therapy in patients likely to need multiple drugs to achieve their blood pressure goals (1).
+- In patients not adequately controlled with monotherapy.
+(1) - As initial therapy in patients likely to need multiple drugs to achieve their blood pressure goals.
+(1)